open-organization/open-org-definition/open_org_maturity_model.md

 - Organization can demonstrate that protocols and procedures for participating in organization-wide discussions are the result of collaborative efforts between cross-functional groups with representatives from different functional and geographic teams

-- Leaders demonstrate willingness to address and respond to feedback they've received, typically in a way that entire teams can see
+- Leaders consistently demonstrate willingness to address and respond to feedback they've received, typically in a way that entire teams can see

-- Leaders work to establish multiple channels and methods for feedback, and they encourage their use
+- Leaders establish multiple channels and methods for feedback, use those channels themselves, and openly encourage others to use them

 - Leaders routinely encourage all team members to participate in decision-making practices, and they expressly solicit such participation from parties that may be reluctant to do so